 - Promote energy efficiency.
 By capturing and using the waste heat produced, making greater use of renewable energies and incorporating innovative refining processes, the amount of energy consumed by refineries can be reduced.

-Read more.
-The most modern refineries incorporate industrial practices and technologies that minimise the emissions produced.
-Such emissions are directly linked to the alteration of ecosystems and the acceleration of climate change, as well as having a chronic impact on human health. - Reduce the amount of waste generated.
+- Reduce the amount of waste generated.
 Waste and by-products from oil refineries are a dangerous source of pollution.
 As well as affecting air quality, they can also contaminate soil and water, thereby damaging ecosystems and causing serious environmental problems.

 - Monitor and control emissions.
 Regular, real-time monitoring of emissions produced at each stage during the refining process, using devices such as Kunak sensors, allows the early detection of suspended gases and particulates that can affect air quality.
 This is the most effective way to optimise refining operations, identify issues quickly, such as possible gaseous leaks or process anomalies, and reduce the impact of refineries on air quality.